PWNDAO/gm_events_cities/events/zugercryptobrunch/README.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: ""Dear friends,
+description: "Dear friends,

-☕️ 🥐 We invite you and your family to enjoy a warm and cosy moment at the Parkhotel in Zug.
-There will be the opportunity to drink a delicious cappuccino with croissants and more together, to have many inspirational conversations, as well as gaining insights behind the scenes of the Web3 / Crypto Valley 🏞️
+We invite you and your family to enjoy a warm and cosy moment at the Parkhotel in Zug.
+There will be the opportunity to drink a delicious cappuccino with croissants and more together, to have many inspirational conversations, as well as gaining insights behind the scenes of the Web3 / Crypto Valley

-👋🏻 We are excited to meet new web3 enthusiasts, big or small, and to share this lovely morning with you and your loved ones! 😊
+We are excited to meet new web3 enthusiasts, big or small, and to share this lovely morning with you and your loved ones!

 See you soon!
 Best, Costin